mmehrazar/my-repo/README.md

 spec:
   type: generic
   address: http://el-flux-event-listener.default.svc.cluster.local:8080/
-This is using standard Kubernetes DNS resolution to direct events to the Tekton EventListener defined above, when Tekton Triggers creates an EventListener process to receive HTTP requests, it creates a Service and Deployment with the prefix el- and the name of the EventListener object, and I placed it in the default namespace for this demo.
+This is using standard Kubernetes DNS resolution to direct events to the Tekton EventListener defined above, when Tekton Triggers creates an EventListener process to receive HTTP requests, it creates a Service and Deployment with the prefix el- and the name of the EventListener object, and place it in the default namespace.

 Next, there’s an Alert which connects the notification to the Provider.